 We ordered a few fun things for the kids – purple carrots, sugar tomatoes (small, perfect for snacking) and cucamelons.

-How to Include your Kids in Gardening:
+How to Include Teaching Kids to Garden:

 We have included them in every step so, and they’ll be helping with the planting, because kids have small fingers for small seeds and small weeds.
 Joking!
 They’ll be helping too.